ApolloAuto/apollo/docs/cyber/CyberRT_Python_API.md

 class Timer(object):

     def set_option(self, period, callback, oneshot=0):
-        '''
+        """
+        set the option of timer.
-        period The period of the timer, unit is ms callback The tasks that the timer needs to perform oneshot 1: perform the callback only after the first timing cycle 0:perform the callback every timed period
+        @param period The period of the timer, unit is ms.
+        @param callback The tasks that the timer needs to perform.
+        @param oneshot 1:perform the callback only after the first timing cycle 0:perform the callback every timed period
-        '''
+        """

     def start(self):